FuadPoroshtica/T-113-VLN1-H30/docs/diary.md

 Make a pdf document and add everything to it that we have done.
 Prepare and conduct user testing and document the results in the document.

+### Status:

+Today we were able to go over the class diagram and finish that.
+We also made some changes and added to the happy path.
+Did some user testing and got great feedback.
+And last we added the diagrams to a document and started writing the documentation.